antoineMoPa/anton-deployment/README.md

 - Learning k8s without access to the internet
    - Run `kubectl api-resources` to see the API resources that are available
    - Run `kubectl explain deployments --recursive` to see the fields that are available for an API resource like deployments.
-   - Run `kubectl explain Pod`.
+   - Run `kubectl explain Pod` to see documentation about Pods along with their available fields.
-   - Run `kubectl explain Pod.spec`.
+   - Run `kubectl explain Pod.spec` to see documentation about one field in Pod (spec).
-   - Run `kubectl explain Pod.spec.volumes`.
+   - Run `kubectl explain Pod.spec.volumes` you can explore subfields as much as you want!